josiah-mbao/Ona-Vision/README.md

 <img width="954" alt="library demo" src="https://github.com/user-attachments/assets/44bb0021-983a-4e7a-82d2-acc6acae964a" />

 ## Overview
 This project implements **real-time object detection** using **YOLOv8** and streams the processed video over a network.
 The server captures video from a webcam, performs object detection, and sends the processed frames to a client for display.
+Additionally, it integrates **observability features** using Prometheus to monitor system performance and model inference metrics.

 ## Features
 - Uses **YOLOv8** for state-of-the-art object detection
 - **Real-time video processing** with OpenCV
 - **Network streaming** using Python sockets
 - **Bounding box rendering** with object labels
+- **Observability integration** with Prometheus for:
+  - FPS (Frames Per Second)
+  - Inference time
+  - CPU and memory usage
+  - Detection confidence and per-class object count

 ## Technologies Used
 - Python